eliot-portevin/Typee-Typo/README.md

 The running process is the exact same for every Operating System, run:
 ```
 $ cd /path/to/your/directory
-$ python TypeeTypo.py
+$ python3 TypeeTypo.py
 ```
+*Don't put the 3 if you don't have Python version 3.*

-Each time the program runs, it checks whether you have all necessary packages installed, the first time, it may therefore take up to a minute before launching.
+Each time the program runs, it checks whether you have all necessary packages installed.
+The first time, it may therefore take up to a minute before launching.
 Afterwards, the process only takes a second and the output will look like this:
 ```
-$ python TypeeTypo.py
+$ python3 TypeeTypo.py
 [INPUT] You are about to install 7 packages, would you like to proceed (y/n): [LOG] Looking for numpy
 [LOG] numpy is already installed, skipping...
 [LOG] Looking for matplotlib